yrm2017/yrm2017.github.io/programme.md

 publishing**.
 To discuss the opportunities created by fully digital publishing infrastructure, we are delighted to have with us <i>Prof. J. S. Caux, chairman of the [SciPost](https://scipost.org) Foundation</i>, as well as <i>Dr.
-Christian Gogolin, member of [Quantum Journal](http://quantum-journal.org) executive board</i>.
+Christian Gogolin, member of the [Quantum Journal](http://quantum-journal.org) executive board</i>.